DLR-RM/rafcon-task-planner-plugin/pages/tutorials/restaurant_tutorial.md

 ## 1.6 Facts Facts Facts

 As final step, we have to describe our problem, or better our goal, our initial state (init), and all "objects", which are present in our world.
 In this case the **objects** are James the Waiter, Bob the chef, Alice the Guest, a pizza, the kitchen, the table and the entrance of the restaurant.
-At the beginning of our situation (**init**) Bob is where chefs areː in the kitchen.
+At the beginning of our situation (**init**) Bob is where chefs are: in the kitchen.
 James is standing at the entrance, waiting for new guests and Alice is sitting at a table.
 She is really hungry and wants a pizza.
 The **goal** is to bring Alice her pizza and make her feel full.
-Written in pddl, this could look like thisː
+Written in pddl, this could look like this:
 ```Pddl
 (define (problem alice_is_hungry)(:domain restaurant)
 (:objects